Randware/Wasome/docs/LANGUAGE-SPECIFICATION.md

 #### Other operator rules

 - `!` negates a boolean.
+- When shifting an unsigned value, the `>>` operator is a logical shift.
+When shifting a signed value, the `>>` operator is an arithmetic shift.
 - `==` and `!=` work across value types when meaningful (see type system rules for specifics, still TODO).

 #### Operator precedence (high → low)